 So to resolve above issues, you need to add dependencies; give the following command:

-After giving the above command, dependencies will be added to your machine and your Debian package (.deb) file will be installed.
+After giving the above command, dependencies will be added to your machine and your Debian package (.deb

-protected by CommunityNov 6 '15 at 13:57
+protected by Community♦Nov 6 '15 at 13:57

 Thank you for your interest in this question.
 Because it has attracted low-quality or spam answers that had to be removed, posting an answer now requires 10 reputation on this site (the association bonus does not count).